Blog

 So how can lab operators achieve process improvement that creates greater efficiency within the laboratory?

-“You can’t do this without standardizing your laboratory information system (LIS meaning medical terminology), your equipment, your SOPs, your reagents, and the proficiencies and competencies of your personnel,” he said. “ It’s not one size fits all, since you want to have a high degree of alignment with individual health system site needs, so you can flex and adjust as needed while always serving the institutional mission.”
+“You can’t do this without standardizing your laboratory information system (LIS software), your equipment, your SOPs, your reagents, and the proficiencies and competencies of your personnel,” he said. “ It’s not one size fits all, since you want to have a high degree of alignment with individual health system site needs, so you can flex and adjust as needed while always serving the institutional mission.”

-Dr. Crawford also explained that the operational informatics of the workplace can help align quantitative metrics with strategic objectives, and when optimized, huge operational improvements are possible.
+Crawford also explained how operational informatics of the workplace can help align quantitative metrics with strategic objectives, and when optimized, huge operational improvements are possible.
 For example, he suggested that deploying a lab’s 24-hour workforce to match the times when routine lab specimens come into the lab helps alleviate potential stress points at peak operational volumes.

 Workforce development, retention, career growth, and technology.
-Dr. Crawford believes all four of these boxes need to be checked if the laboratory community is to emerge successfully from the current staffing crisis.
+Crawford believes all four boxes must be checked for the laboratory community to emerge successfully from the current staffing crisis.

-So how can IT and a modern laboratory information system (also known as a medical LIS) help solve the problem?
+So how can IT and a modern medical laboratory information system (medical LIS) help solve the problem?

-Modern, Comprehensive, and Flexible Laboratory Information System Solutions
+Modern, Comprehensive, and Flexible Laboratory Information System Software

-As lab operators struggle to find and retain qualified candidates who can grow into leadership roles, the importance of modern laboratory information systems (pathology LIS systems) has become even more apparent.
+As lab operators struggle to find and retain qualified candidates who can grow into leadership roles, the importance of modern pathology LIS systems has become even more apparent.

-When done right, the best LIS systems such as LigoLab Informatics Platform can become the lab’s defacto information department, offering the finest pathology lab software technology, plus 24/7 hands-on support.
+When done right, the best LIS systems can become the lab’s de facto information department, offering the finest pathology software technology, plus 24/7 hands-on support.

 What Does the Future Hold?

-Although the current challenge is great, Dr. Crawford remains an optimist.
+Although the current challenge is monumental, Crawford remains an optimist.

 “I’m so enthusiastic about what we can do to help promote the value of the laboratory,” he said.
 “Medical science is spectacular, and I would like to think that the ability of our society to combine access to healthcare with population health, while addressing social determinants of health to help the human condition, would be a draw for the leaders of tomorrow to join our profession.”